devNoiseConsulting/100-days-of-code/log.md

 **Today's Progress:** More [Leaflet.js](http://leafletjs.com/) coding.
 Was able to get the Leaflet.vector-markers to work.
 Went with Font Awesome for the marker icons.

 **Thoughts:** Started out trying to use the Maki icons, but couldn't find a quick way to include them.
 Tried out both the Bootstrap/Glyphicons and Font Awesome icons.
 Was easier to switch between those icons sets.
 Ended up on Font Awesome as it has a beer icon like the Maki icon set.
 I could pull the marker-symbol from the the geoJSON feature properties.
+Haven't been able to figure out if I can scale the vector markers like I did for with the circle markers.

 Believe I figured out why I was getting DOMExceptions yesterday.
 With no CSS for the icon information, so the code couldn't find any styles for the icon I was trying to reference.

 **Link to work:** [geoBeer Map #3](http://breweries.flynnmj.org/leaflet_20170105.html)